 What actually makes it hard

 The difficulty is not one vague feeling.
-For AZ-104, the current score record highlights these pressure points:
+For AZ-104, the vendor's own published exam facts show where the pressure sits:

 Translate that into prep time: identify which pressure point is genuinely new for you, then build practice around that point instead of rereading broad summaries.